Atlantic tripletail: Reproduction

-Spawning primarily occurs in the summer along both the Atlantic and the U.S. Gulf of Mexico coasts, with peaks during July and August.
-The species is known to spawn in open water, with peak spawning occurring in the summer months.
+Spawning primarily occurs in the summer along both the Atlantic and the U.S. Gulf Coasts, with peaks during July and August.
+The species is known to spawn in open water, with peak spawning occurring in the summer.
 Females can produce up to 700,000 eggs per spawning event, and the eggs are pelagic and buoyant.
 The larvae are planktonic and undergo significant morphological changes before settling to the substrate.
 Males reach sexual maturity at a smaller size and younger age than females.
-Large congregations of tripletails during the summer months in the inshore and nearshore waters of coastal Georgia suggest this area is a critical estuarian spawning habitat for the species.
-Larval Atlantic tripletails go through four levels of development; preflexion, flexion, postflexion, and transformation.
+Large congregations of tripletails during the summer in the inshore and nearshore waters of coastal Georgia suggest this area is a critical estuarian spawning habitat for the species.
+Larval Atlantic tripletails go through four levels of development - preflexion, flexion, postflexion, and transformation.
 By the time the larvae reach 0.16 in (4 mm), they have large eyes and concave heads.
 The larvae of Atlantic tripletails resemble those of other species such as boarfishes, some jacks, spadefishes, and bass.

 Predators

-Atlantic tripletail does not have many predators but is preyed upon by a variety of larger predators, including sharks, barracudas, and other large predatory fish.
-Juvenile tripletail are also vulnerable to predation by birds, such as pelicans and gulls, which can be attracted to floating debris where the fish are sheltering.
+Atlantic tripletails do not have many predators, but are preyed upon by a variety of large predators, including sharks, barracuda, and other large, predatory fish.
+Juvenile tripletails are also vulnerable to predation by birds, such as pelicans and gulls, which can be attracted to floating debris where the fish are sheltering.

 Parasites

-Parasites of the tripletail include the copepods Anuretes heckelii which affects the gills, Lernanthropus pupa which affects the gill filaments, and the ectoparasitic copepod Caligus tenius.
+Parasites of the tripletail include the copepod Anuretes heckelii, which affects the gills, Lernanthropus pupa, which affects the gill filaments, and the ectoparasitic copepod Caligus tenius.

 Importance to humans

 A few tons of Atlantic tripletails are fished commercially on the east and west coasts of Florida, and marketed fresh, frozen, or salted.
 They are mainly caught using haul seines, gill nets, and line gear.
-They are common taken as bycatch in driftnet catches of tuna along the edge of the continental shelf.
+They are commonly taken as bycatch in driftnet catches of tuna along the edge of the continental shelf.
 It is a popular target for recreational anglers and its flesh is highly palatable and is considered superior to some other game fishes.

 Conservation

-The Atlantic tripletail is listed as a least-concern species by the International Union for Conservation of Nature (IUCN).
+The Atlantic tripletail is listed as a least-concern species by the International Union for Conservation of Nature.
 Both Florida and Georgia have a bag limit of two fish per day for recreational fishing.
-In Florida, the minimum length is 18 in; in Georgia, 18 in.
+In Florida, the minimum length is 18 in; in Georgia, it is 18 in.